Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: System Model

 \subsubsection{One-Layer Dirty Paper Coded Rate-Splitting (1-DPCRS)}

-Though DPC achieves the capacity region of MISO BC with perfect CSIT \cite{jindal2002duality, duality2003Andrew, DPCrateRegion03Goldsmith}, it is sensitive to the CSIT inaccuracy \cite{heath2018foundations}.
-Motivated by the DoF interpretation in Fig. \ref{fig: motivation} and the recent benefits of RS in multi-antenna BC, we first marry 1-layer RS with DPC so as to combat performance losses of DPC resulting from partial CSIT and explore a larger achievable rate region in MISO BC with partial CSIT.
+Though DPC achieves the capacity region of MISO BC with perfect CSIT \cite{jindal2002duality, duality2003Andrew, DPCrateRegion03Goldsmith}, it is sensitive to the CSIT inaccuracy {\cite{DPC2012NanLee, yang2005impact}}.
+Motivated by the DoF interpretation at infinite SNR in Fig. \ref{fig: motivation} and the recent benefits of RS in multi-antenna BC, in this work, we focus on finite SNR regime where we first marry 1-layer RS with DPC so as to combat performance losses of DPC resulting from partial CSIT and explore a larger rate region in MISO BC with partial CSIT.
 The proposed ``\textit{1-layer Dirty Paper Coded RS (1-DPCRS)}" strategy is illustrated in Fig. \ref{fig: DPCRS}(a).